hampr-engineering/frontend-challenge/README.md

 1. Fork this repository and clone the fork to your machine
 2. Install the dependencies `npm install`
-3. Start the application `npm start`
+3. Start the application in development mode `npm dev` (then open [http://localhost:3000](http://localhost:3000) to view it in your browser)

 ## Overview